explosion/spaCy/website/docs/api/vectors.md

 ## Vectors.n_keys {#n_keys tag="property"}

 Get the number of keys in the table.
 Note that this is the number of _all_ keys, not just unique vectors.
-If several keys are mapped are mapped to the same vectors, they will be counted individually.
+If several keys are mapped to the same vectors, they will be counted individually.

 > #### Example